StrontiumGroup/GaN-RF-amplifier-/README.md

 ## Introduction

-This RF amplifier is designed to drive AO/EO modulators which control and modulate the frequency, amplitude, and phase of laser beams in ultracold atom experiments.
+This RF amplifier is designed to drive AO/EO modulators that control and modulate the frequency, amplitude, and phase of laser beams in ultracold atom experiments.
 It is optimized for high power efficiency (>35%) and long-term RF power stability (0.01 dBm).

 ## Design
 Design schematics are in RF_PowerAmp_V12.pdf and gerbers and other design files are in RF_PowerAmp_V12.zip